DotSnuk/100-days-of-code/log.md

 Another rule is that when I get home from work, I will also code for atleast, hopefully more, for 10 minutes.
 I also try to approach that every day I want to improve my skills in programming.
 I want to learn every day something about programming or getting more knowledgeable about programming.

+### Day 2: February 23, 2020

+**Today's Progress**: Finished chapter on dictionaries, and other type of structured data (like sets, and tuples).
+Started chapter on functions.

+**Thoughts**: This one I look forward to learning, so I don't have to keep all my code in one single place.
+A side-note: Re-arranged my desk, added a second monitor, and rotated both of them to portrait mode so I know that when I sit infront of the computer, I'm supposed to be programming.
+This also helped since I can use the second monitor to have the pdf of the book I'm reading open and don't have to rely on my ipad (which has a smaller screen).

 ### Day #: Month Date, Year

 **Today's Progress**: